deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15580/index.md

 > </details>

-> The table presents diagnostic sets for four multiplication calculation methods (standard multiplication, repetitive addition, lattice method, and Egyptian multiplication) used to investigate whether LLMs leverage partial products during arithmetic learning.
+> The table presents the diagnostic sets used to probe language models' partial products in four different multiplication calculation methods.

 {{< table-caption >}}